Justification of Red List Category

 Conservation Actions Proposed

 Conduct wider surveys for this species in surrounding areas, particularly north of the río Consata.
+Quantify the population size.
+Monitor rates of population change.
+Monitor potential changes in the distribution range.
 Ensure the protection of key sites supporting suitable habitats within the range.

 16.5 cm.
 A pale brown, long tailed furnariid.
 Upperparts dull brown, slightly greyer on nape and becoming pale rufous in rump and uppertail coverts.
 Dusky tail with pale rufous outer rectrices.
 Dusky wings with faint rufous bar at the base of primaries and rufous edging to wing coverts.
 Faint paler supercilium.
 Pale cinnamon chin patch.
 Pale ochraceous underparts with some weak scaling on breast; rufous-chestnut flanks and vent.
 Stout dark bill.
 Similar spp.
 Most similar to arequipae ssp. of Rusty-vented Canastero A. dorbignyi But has more rufous in wing coverts and tail, and a stouter bill.
 Voice A long and descending high-pitched trill.
 Hints The conspicuous stick nests in Eucalyptus trees give away its presence.